-Q: How does the Board of Directors recommend that I vote?
+O: How does the Board of Directors recommend that I vote?

-- A: The Board of Directors recommends that you vote your shares: - "FOR" the election of all of the nominees as director listed in Proposal One; - "FOR" the adoption of the amendment to add an additional 500,000 shares to the Intevac 2004 Equity Incentive Plan and approve the material terms of the plan; and - "FOR" the proposal to ratify the selection of Grant Thornton LLP as Intevac's independent public accountants for the fiscal year ending December 31, 2010.
+- A: The Board of Directors recommends that you vote your shares: - "FOR" the election of all of the nominees as director listed in Proposal One; - "FOR" the adoption of the amendment to add an additional 500,000 shares to the Intevac 2004 Equity Incentive Plan; and - "FOR" the proposal to ratify the selection of Grant Thornton LLP as Intevac's independent public accountants for the fiscal year ending December 31, 2008.